 Physical and Chemical features of the Cytoplasm

 The physical nature of the cytoplasm is colloidal and contains a mixture of insoluble granules and organic substances.
-The outer layer called the ectoplasm, near the periphery, is called plasmogel due to its thick and jelly-like nature.
+The outer layer, called the ectoplasm, near the periphery, is called plasmogel due to its thick and jelly-like nature.
 The area of the cytoplasm near the nucleus is called the plamosol and is less viscous in nature.
 20-50% of cytoplasmic proteins like enzymes.
 Animal and plant cytoplasms differ by a small margin regarding chemical content.

 Functions of the Cytoplasm

-Growth: The cytoplasm contains proteins and filaments that are essential for growth and expansion of the cell surface.
+Growth: The cytoplasm contains proteins and filaments that are essential for the growth and expansion of the cell surface.
 Together with the cell membrane, the cytoplasm helps in cell growth.

 Medium: The cytoplasm serves as a medium for the organelles, in which they remain suspended.
-It is an essential medium for transport of substances and molecules between and into the organelles, like substances required for cellular respiration and biochemical pathways.
+It is an essential medium for the transport of substances and molecules between and into the organelles, like substances required for cellular respiration and biochemical pathways.

-Removal of waste products: The cytoplasm aids in removal of waste products via small spherical structures called vesicles.
-Unwanted products in the cytoplasm and the organelles are packaged, stored and transported in vesicles.
+Removal of waste products: The cytoplasm aids in the removal of waste products via small spherical structures called vesicles.
+Unwanted products in the cytoplasm and the organelles are packaged, stored, and transported in vesicles.
 These vesicles travel towards the cell membrane and release unwanted products out of the cell by fusing with the lipid bilayer.

 Movement: The cytoplasm facilitates the movement of cellular organelles within the cell.
 Movement of whole cells, as seen in protozoans like an amoeba, is also enhanced by the cytoplasm that produces extrusions from the cell known as pseudopodia.
 These structures help the amoeba to move and engulf food particles.

-Transport of genetic material: Cytoplasm is a medium for transport of the DNA from the nucleus to other organelles for processing and protein synthesis.
+Transport of genetic material: Cytoplasm is a medium for the transport of the DNA from the nucleus to other organelles for processing and protein synthesis.
 Apart from cellular DNA, viral or bacterial DNA is also found suspended in the cytoplasm of infected cells or prokaryotic cells respectively.

 Metabolism: The enzymes present in the cytoplasm aid in metabolizing substances taken up by the cell before the organelles further process them.

-Protection: The cytoplasm serves as a fluid barrier and buffer, protecting the internal components of the cells such as the organelles and the nucleus containing genetic material.
+Protection: The cytoplasm serves as a fluid barrier and buffer, protecting the internal components of the cells, such as the organelles and the nucleus containing genetic material.
 It absorbs any shock or damage that is rendered upon it by collision with other cells.

 Storage: The cytoplasmic intrusions are small molecules and insoluble organic substances that are found floating in the cytoplasm.
-Molecules like starch, glycogen, calcium oxalate, and lipids, or fats are present and stored in the cytoplasm.
+Molecules like starch, glycogen, calcium oxalate, lipids, or fats are present and stored in the cytoplasm.
 Adipocytes or fat cells contain high amounts of lipids stored in their cytoplasm.
 Substances like starch and glycogen are used in biochemical pathways and pathways of cellular respiration.

 Cell division: The elasticity and fluidity of the cytoplasm help in changes to the cell shape during cell division mechanisms such as meiosis and mitosis that ultimately results in the formation of daughter cells.